Formation-Media/fullstack-interview-test/README.md

 - You must fetch the JSON data dynamically from the provided URL (do not hardcode the menu JSON)
 - Use any modern JavaScript frontend framework such as React, Next.js, Svelte, Vue, Angular, or Remix

-### Backend (optional, extra credit):
-- Implement a backend with SQLite or any lightweight DB to persist the menu and handle edits

 ### Containerization (recommended):
 - Provide a Docker container setup to build and run your app (frontend, backend, or both)
 - Include a Dockerfile